EnigmaCurry/code-smore/README.md

 code-smore send --gpio 4 --wpm 15
 ```

+> **Note:** This will set the the pin high when activated, and low
+> when idle.
+If your radio's key input is a simple switch you cannot
+> use this pin directly, you will need to use a transistor to complete
+> the circuit and control it with the pin.

 ## Receive morse code from sound

 > **Note:** Decoding from sound is supported on Linux pipewire enabled